8 Practical Tips To Stop Mindless Eating Forever

 • Are you fond of an afternoon snack?

-• Are you in the habit of an after-dinner dessert?
+• Do you usually have an after-dinner dessert?

-• Do you automatically reach for a pack of snacks while busy on a television or Netflix show?
+• Do you automatically reach for a pack of snacks while busy watching a show?

 • Do you make a quick dash to the office cafe to grab a snack when the work gets too much?